liferay/liferay-docs/discover/portal/articles/05-publishing-content-dynamically/04-publishing-assets.markdown

 optimization.

 As an improvement, Liferay introduced the concept of *display pages* and *canonical URLs*.
-Each web content entry on the portal has a canonical URL, which is the official location of the content that is referenced any time the content is displayed.
+Each web content entry in Liferay has a canonical URL, which is the official location of the content that is referenced any time the content is displayed.
 A display page can be any page with an asset publisher configured to display any content associated with the page.
 When adding or